 All enquiries are welcome.We would especially like to hear from you if you are:

-a) Interested in joining Freemasonry and are either a past member of Aldenham School, its Governors and its teaching staff, present and past
+a) Interested in joining Freemasonry and are either a past member of Aldenham School, its Governors and its teaching staff, present

 b) Brethren wishing to visit the Lodge.